 If the quotation is more than 40 words in length (long quote), then do not use quotation marks, but indent and use double spacing.

-An indirect quotation is when you express something in a concise, condensed 'different' way to the author's original words.
-This is also known as 'paraphrasing', or summarising.
+'Paraphrasing' is when you express something in a concise, condensed 'different' way to the author's original words.
+This is also known as summarising.

 The purpose of a paraphrase is to clarify, in your own words, the essence of the original communication.
 When paraphrasing, it is still necessary to provide an in-text citation to indicate where the ideas have come from.